SummaryRead the full fact sheet

 - Generally, reconstructive surgery has good results and helps the person to have a good quality of life.

 Treacher Collins syndrome is a genetic disorder that affects growth and development of the head.
-It prevents the skull, cheek and jawbones from developing properly, causing facial defects and hearing loss.
+It prevents the skull, cheek and jawbones from developing properly, causing facial anomalies and hearing loss.
 About one child in every 50,000 is affected.
 Problems range in severity from mild to very severe.
-In most cases, the child’s intelligence is normal.
+In most cases, the child’s intelligence is unaffected.

 Symptoms of Treacher Collins syndrome

 Symptoms and signs range from barely noticeable to severe and disabling.
 Typically, the characteristics of a person with Treacher Collins syndrome may include:

 - droopy misshaped eyes with notched lower lids

 - absent floor of the eye sockets

 - overgrowth of scalp hair onto the cheeks